 Always trust your gut instinct.
 If a taxi driver seems shady, stop the cab and get out.
 If your hotel is seedier than you thought, leave.
 Make copies of your personal documents, including your passport and ID.

-Just remember: If you don’t do it at home, don’t do it in Estonia!
+Remember: if you wouldn’t do it at home, don’t do it in Estonia!

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance protects you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: